-“Yes,” he said.
+“Yes,” Campbell said.
 His face was glowing.
-“I just ran around Drukker’s campus in the Bay Area.
+“Just got back from a run around the Bay Area.
 Any news from Manny?
 Soria Clinics just ordered software updates for his project.”

 “Michael,” Campbell interrupted, “That’s not right.
-You do know that one cancer success is not statistically significant.”
+You do know that one treatment success is not statistically significant.”

 “Just scientific.”
 Campbell was chugging a drink.
 “Protein shake after running, shaken not stirred.
-I know you like those movie references.
-Also, I talked to Elise about the rural Missouri clinic — closer to you?”
+I know you like those movie references, Michael.
+Also, I talked to Elise about the rural Missouri clinic — closer to you, hmm?”